privacysandstorm/privacysandstorm.github.io/content/privacy-sandbox/attestation/_index.md

 title: Attestation/Enrollment
 geekdocCollapseSection: true
 weight: 100
+customCites:
+  - beuginWebAlmanacCookies2024
 ---

 {{< hint type=warning >}}
-Similar to the APIs, the attestation mechanism is likely being deprecated with, see the [official announcement](https://privacysandbox.com/news/update-on-plans-for-privacy-sandbox-technologies/) from Google.
+Similar to the APIs, the attestation mechanism is likely being deprecated, see the [official announcement](https://privacysandbox.com/news/update-on-plans-for-privacy-sandbox-technologies/) from Google.
-{{< /hint >}}
+{{</hint>}}

 ## Overview